mishra-abhii/TrackList/README.md

 What can we do ?
 - Create Account
 - Can Add Multiple Artist
-- Create Track list of each Artist
+- Can Create Track list of each Artist
+- Can Copy Track list to share
 - Can Update/Delete items